jollyaakash/DaprE2Edemo/gocode/pub_sub/sdk/README.md

 ### Run Go message subscriber with Dapr

-1. Navigate to the directory and install dependencies:
+1. Navigate to the directory and build dependencies:

 <!-- STEP
 name: Build Go file